armitag8/CSCA20F19/examples/store/project_report.md

 Though we were quite productive, we are behind our targets.
 We will add as many features as we can, but it seems we must resort to our backup now.

+### Week 2 Report

+We managed to squeeze in some 2 extra functions which:

+- Give all available colours of an item
+- Display which items have less than a certain number (MIN_STOCK) available

+Since our tutorial is on Monday, we had no extra time to work.

 ## References

 -------------